 I wanted today to quote a small passage from The Last Battle, the last book of the series and my favorite.
 The situation seems strangely contemporary and disquieting.

-In the story, an Ape has seized power of the country through trickery by claiming to represent Aslan, The Lion, the religious God-King figure who watches over Narnia although has not appeared in the country for generations.
+In the story, an Ape has seized power of Narnia through trickery by claiming to represent Aslan, The Lion, the religious God-King figure who watches over the country although he has not appeared in the country for generations.
 Here is an excerpt from the Ape's speech to the citizens of Narnia (talking animals, dwarves, and a few humans):

 "And now here's another thing," the Ape went on, fitting a fresh nut into its cheek.
 "I hear some of the horses are saying, Let's hurry up and get this job of carting timber over as quickly as we can, and then we'll be free again.
 Well, you can get that idea out of your heads at once.
 And not only the Horses either.
 Everybody who can work is going to be made to work in future.
 Aslan has it all settled with the King of Calormen -- The Tisroc, as our dark faced friends the Calormenes call him.
 All you Horses and Bulls and Donkeys are to be sent down into Calormen to work for your living -- pulling and carrying the way horses and such-like do in other countries.
 And all you digging animals like Moles and Rabbits and Dwarfs are going down to work in the Tisroc's mines.
 And --"